TL;DR

 Testing and iteration

-Transition marketing towards an agile, data-driven test and iterate model vs. legacy yearly planning cycles; this fosters continuous optimization.
+Transition marketing to an agile, data-driven test-and-iterate model rather than legacy yearly planning cycles, fostering continuous optimization.
 Empower stakeholders to validate ideas through structured testing.
-Foster culture comfortable with failure from controlled experiments and equally ready to double down on success.
+Foster a culture comfortable with failure from controlled experiments and equally ready to double down on success.

 Continuous Improvement through feedback loops